5 Best PrivEzi Alternatives For DPDPA Compliance India 2026

 This image shows the Securiti India DPDPA solution page

 Securiti is a strong PrivEzi alternative when the privacy program is blocked by data visibility.
-Its India DPDPA solution page positions the platform around AI-driven personal information discovery, DSR automation, documented accountability, data visibility, identity linking, vendor assessment, breach notification, data flow mapping, cookie compliance, notice management, and DPIA automation.
+Its India DPDPA workflow is built around AI-driven personal information discovery, DSR automation, documented accountability, data visibility, identity linking, vendor assessment, breach notification, data flow mapping, cookie compliance, notice management, and DPIA automation.

 The fit is strongest when the DPO and security team cannot answer where personal data sits, who can access it, and which processors touch it.